xgi-org/xgi/docs/source/api/stats.rst

    The available statistics are:

-   **Hypergraphs and simplicial complexes**
+   .. rubric:: Hypergraphs and simplicial complexes**

-   .. rubric:: Statistics of nodes
+   *Statistics of nodes*

    .. autosummary::
       :nosignatures: